-This course provides an introduction to and overview of the field of correctional psychology, and of the unique relational factors that contribute to and/or hinder realization of professional identify within correctional settings.
-Students will learn about the unique culture of correctional institutions, and the health professional’s role as a member of an inter-professional team.
-Students will explore the factors associated with successful and intentional development of a solid professional identity, including addressing difficult situations within corrections, common lapses in judgment and missteps that occur in correctional institutions, conditions that lead to burn out, compassion fatigue, vicarious trauma, strategies for self-care, and best practices for conflict resolution in an adversarial environment.
+This course provides an introduction to and overview of the field of correctional psychology, and of the unique relational factors that contribute to or hinder realization of professional identity within correctional settings.
+In the program you’ll learn about the unique culture of correctional institutions and the health professional’s role as a member of an inter-professional team.
+You’ll explore the factors associated with successful and intentional development of a solid professional identity, including addressing difficult situations within corrections, common lapses in judgment and missteps that occur in correctional institutions, conditions that lead to burn out, compassion fatigue, vicarious trauma, strategies for self-care, and best practices for conflict resolution in an adversarial environment.
 Special emphasis will be placed on ethical decision-making in the correctional setting.

 Course Two: Developmental Bases of Criminal Behavior

-This course will explore the major distinctions between normative and criminal human development, including the major theories of personality development as related to criminal behavior.
-The impact of various factors on criminal behavior, including macro-level factors (culture, media, political context), neuroscientific factors, and major theories of cognitive development, related to criminal behavior.
+This course explores the major distinctions between normative and criminal human development, including the major theories of personality development as related to criminal behavior.
+It examines the impact of various factors on criminal behavior, including macro-level factors (culture, media, political context), neuroscientific factors, and major theories of cognitive development, related to criminal behavior.

 Course Three: Evidence-based Practices in Corrections

 This course reviews the particular impact of common and co-morbid physical, psychological, and environmental conditions on clinical intervention in correctional settings.
 The impact of institutional resources and priorities on treatment planning is explored.
-Common treatment interventions utilized in the correctional environment, including motivational interviewing and various cognitive-behavioral and psychoeducational interventions, are reviewed and practiced.
+Common treatment interventions used in the correctional environment, including motivational interviewing and various cognitive-behavioral and psychoeducational interventions are reviewed and practiced.
 The course will also review basic psychopharmacology commonly used in correctional settings.
-Additional best practices specific to correctional settings, including establishing a therapeutic alliance, including the strategies for working with resistant patients; counter-transference issues that arise when working within correctional settings; and special considerations, such as screening for and treating suicality and homicidality.
+Additional best practices specific to correctional settings, including establishing a therapeutic alliance and the strategies for working with resistant patients; counter transference issues that arise when working within correctional settings; and special considerations, such as screening for and treating suicidality and homicidality.

 Frequently Asked Questions

-The Certificate in Fundamentals of Correctional Psychology program is offered fully online.
+The certificate program is offered online.
 All classes and coursework can be completed virtually, allowing you flexibility with your schedule.